rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 So the differences here (compared to our first example) are:

-- set up the PNG save options, and
+- set up the PNG save options,
-- the values for each.
+- the values for each, and
+- save with the `.png` file extension.

 ### Save Options for PNG